b-lukaszuk/BS_wJ_eng/contents/canvas.md

 ```

 Now, to draw a picture we will need a few shapes, most likely: a rectangle, a
 triangle and an oval/circle.
-A shape will be represented as a position (row and
+A shape will be represented as a vector of
-column) in our matrix (`canvas`) that need to be dyed with a specific
+positions in our matrix (`canvas`).
+The positions need to be dyed with a
-color.
-Let's start with a rectangle as this should be the easiest shape to
+specific color to visualize an object.
+Let's start with a rectangle as this
-obtain.
+should be the easiest shape to obtain.

 ```
 const Pos = Tuple{Int, Int} # position, (row, col) in canvas